 While exercise alone does not just melt off the pounds the way many people assume, it is important to note that vigorous physical activity is a great motivator in a weight-control effort.
 It is also great at helping to keep the weight off after you have lost it.

-During the first six months after my weight loss, I gained back nine pounds—twice.
+During the first 6 months after my weight loss, I gained back 9 pounds—twice.
 It was very hard losing them both times.
 I had to go into that super-mindful small-portions, no-sweets mode again, and knew I didn't want to sustain that kind of vigilance for the rest of my life.